vladrutskiy/CRUD-with-Python-and-MySQL/README.md

  a.
 Read the database using page UI.
  b.
 Update the database using page UI.
  c.
 Delete from the database using page UI.
-3. The page will be hosted on infinityfree.com > https://rutskyi.free.nf/
+3. The page might be hosted on infinityfree.com (optional)